Graduate Catalog

 Prerequisites: EDAD 518

-Restrictions: Admission to the Principal Administrator License program and enrollment in another Principal Administrator License program course.
+Restrictions: Admission to the Principal License Program and enrollment in another Principal License Program course.

 Credits: 1-2 semester hours.

 Note: The following courses are offered on campus only.
 Each course listed below has an off-campus equivalent with a 600-level number.
-You can find the full list of all courses (on campus and off) on the Department of Educational Leadership courses page in this catalog.
+Not all courses will be offered every semester.

 Prerequisites: None.